VSCodium/icons/CONTRIBUTING.md

 The variables are:

-- `ICON_SHIFT_LEFT`: value used to shift the icon to the left; if empty, no shift occurs
+- `SHAPE_SHIFT_LEFT`: value used to shift the icon to the left; if empty, no shift occurs

 ### `main.svg`